SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 > **Note**
 > Deployment from the cloud currently only works for private artifacts.
 Meaning you need to use an agent key of the same organization (admin.dataminer.services) that was used to perform the upload.

+> **Note**
+> Usage of this tool is tracked through non-personal metrics provided through a single https call on each use.
+>
+> These metrics may include, but are not limited to, the frequency of use and the primary purposes for which the Software is employed (e.g., automation, protocol analysis, visualization, etc.).
+By using the Software, you agree to allow Skyline to collect and analyze such metrics for the purpose of improving and enhancing the Software.

 ### About DataMiner

 DataMiner is a transformational platform that provides vendor-independent control and monitoring of devices and services.
 Out of the box and by design, it addresses key challenges such as security, complexity, multi-cloud, and much more.
 It has a pronounced open architecture and powerful capabilities enabling users to evolve easily and continuously.